rtodd001/PresidentailDataAnalysis/README.md

 Overall, the changes in his approval ratings were still minimal in the long run.
 There are moments where the ratings hit an overall low, but the trend still stayed consistent.

 ### 2. Has COVID-19 impacted the Democratic Candidate Race?

+We have been tracking the candidacy throughout the project.
+However, the number of candidates running have drastically changed since the beginning of the project.
+We have are focusing on the top two Candidates: Biden vs Bernie.
+For the full list of candidates that have dropped out of the race, click [here](https://www.google.com/amp/s/people.com/politics/2020-presidential-candidates-who-have-dropped-out/amp/).

+Wesley creates a Linear Regression model to show detailed analysis of the candidate polls.
+You can find the Notebook detailing the findings [here](https://github.com/CS-UCR/cs105-prj-phase1-lolli-lolli-lollipop/blob/master/phase3_wesley.ipynb).
+While observing the data, we discover that there is an inflection around the beginning of 2020.
+This coincides with the timeframe of COVID-19 appearing on worldwide media.
+We decide to investigate California, a strong democratic state.
+In California, Biden and Bernie show similar support in the beginning of the race.
+The data shows that Biden had higher numbers than Bernie.
+Then at the inflection point, around January, Biden starts to lose and Bernie starts to win.
+Bernie has a strong healthcare stance in his campaign.
+We believe that due to the pandemic, people are aligning themselves with the candidate with better healthcare support.

+Wesley decided to expand the model to the entire US if the decision is nation-wide.
+The last two graphs in the Notebook shows a scatterplot of the US polls for Biden vs Bernie.
+It is clear to see a trend.
+It is intestring to note that Bernie and Biden have traded approval number through the pandemic.

+We have decided to not do any prediction because it is highly dependent on external factors.